 You can avoid this by using cleaning substances whose PH level is neutral.
 Let’s now see the benefits of using vinegar on other floors (like ceramic) except the hardwood.

 - 9X STRONGER THAN VINEGAR: Highly concentrated and powerful.
-Calyptus 45% Vinegar can be diluted up to 1:8 with water or used at full strength for the toughest jobs.
+Calyptus 45% Vinegar can be diluted up to 1:8 with water or used at full strength.

-- EXCLUSIVELY AMERICAN: Our ultra powerful cleaning vinegar is created in the US from domestic high purity ingredients and filled in New York.
+- EXCLUSIVELY AMERICAN: Our ultra powerful vinegar is created in the US from domestic high purity ingredients.
 Carefully and conscientiously produced, every step.

-- CALYPTUS PROMISE: We only produce safe, natural, and effective products that you will love.
+- CALYPTUS PROMISE: We only produce safe, natural, and effective that you will love.
 Enjoy the best product experience or it's on us.

 The Benefits Of Using Vinegar In Your Steam Mop